adria-repo/Stickers/README.md

 # Stickers
-This repository contains stickers for some ADRIA packages an projects.
+This repository contains stickers for some ADRIA packages and projects.